What will the food be like? What about vegans and those with allergies?

 -A friend took a train in China and was presented with a pork dish.
 They explained to the waitress that they couldn't eat meat, the very hospitable waitress then came back later having extracted all bits of meat from the dish, leaving just a few chunks of fat and gristle.
 Meat was interpreted to mean the bits of animal that are not fat and gristle...

--Also in China, occasionally we hear that people think vegetarians are actually just adhering to halal.
-So vegetarians might be given beef...Additionally, linguistically/culturally interesting fact: pork is such an important part of Chinese cuisine that the Chinese word for meat also can just mean pork, so explaining that you don't eat meat can sound like you don't do pork.
+-Also in China, occasionally we hear that people don't understand what vegetarianism is and so they feel that veggies might actually just adhering to kosher/halal.
+So vegetarians might be given beef but not pork...Additionally, linguistically/culturally interesting fact: pork is such an important part of Chinese cuisine that the Chinese word for meat also can just mean pork, so explaining that you don't eat meat can sound like you don't do pork..

 -In lots of countries, it is often considered that poultry is not meat, so those that don't eat meat might be presented with chicken...Commonly in Europe, pescatarianism is mistaken for vegetarianism, it is regularly assumed that vegetarians eat fish.